Thanks for visiting my personal finance blog, I’m glad your here.

 I started Filling The Pig because I believe there is a need to take a different approach to personal finance.
 An approach that is simple, direct, and easy to understand.
 A perspective that is less about creating the right budget, using the right credit card or following the latest trend.

-An approach that focuses more on the basics, getting educated, thinking differently, eliminating debt and saving money – Cash!
+An approach that focuses more on the basics, getting educated, thinking differently, and saving money – Cash!

 However, my experiences with debt (and I have had my share), saving money and making more money have taught me three critical lessons that I believe are the most important aspects of successful money management.

 - Cash is King.
 If you can start to save money regardless of how little, you can manage your way out of debt and save more.
 No cash, no savings – stay in debt!

 - Money is Emotional.
 Your emotions affect your behaviors and your beliefs.
 Understand how money affects you emotionally and you can change your behaviors.
 Change your behaviors and beliefs and you can quickly eliminate debt and find more ways to save or make more money.